Illumina/gvcfgenotyper/docs/merging.md

 ALT2: A------GGAGGGGGACTT
 ```

-the first alternate allele can have two bases trimmed be moved to position `197095594`.
+the first alternate allele can have two bases trimmed and be moved to position `197095594`.
 The problem with this shifting is that the variants still overlap, meaning that values of `FORMAT/AD` and `FORMAT/PL` strictly should involve the overlapping allele but there is no good way to do this in VCF.
 Our pragmatic solution is to collapse the values into the reference call:

 ```
 chr1	95593	.
 AAAAAAG	A	738	.	.
 GT:GQ:GQX:DP:DPF:AD:PL	0/1:151:0:30:.:16,14:187,0,231
 chr1	95595	.
 AAAAG	A	738	.	.
 GT:GQ:GQX:DP:DPF:AD:PL	1/0:151:0:30:.:15,15:231,0,187
 ```
-The above result is achieved by splitting an *N* alternate allele VCF row into *N* bi-allelic rows, normalising each row indepedently, and then collapsing alleles with the same normalised position into a multi-allelic row.
+The above result is achieved by splitting an *N* alternate allele VCF row into *N* bi-allelic rows, normalising each row independently, and then collapsing alleles with the same normalised position into a multi-allelic row.
 In practice this often results in the output being identical to the input, but occasionally results into multiple new rows as in the above example.

 Finally, we would prefer to introduce the symbolic deletion allele `*`  here: